toolateralus/VM/VM/computer.utils/home/tutorials/commands.md

 ```

 note that the behavior surrounding strings vs identifiers into
-the command line is sketchy and somewhat unknown.
+the command Line is sketchy and somewhat unknown.

 also, be aware that the commands that are written natively into
 the os (the commands that have descriptions and help infos)